kcroker/dpsprep/README.md

 Note that Windows support requires 64-bit `djvulibre`, and they only officially distribute 32-bit Windows packages.
 If you manage to build it yourself, then `dpsprep` will likely work on Windows.

-Once inside the cloned repository, the environment for the program can be set up as follows:
+Once inside the cloned repository, the environment for the program can be set up by simply running `poetry install`.
+After than, the following should work:

-    poetry env use <executable or version>
-    poetry install

-Now the following should work:

     poetry run python -m dpsprep input.djvu